Beginner’s Guide To Drone Altitude Hold

 The throttle stick on the transmitter is used to control the drone’s altitude.
 By moving the throttle stick upward, the drone will ascend, and by moving it downward, the drone will descend.
 For altitude hold flight, it’s important to maintain a gentle touch on the throttle stick, as abrupt movements can disrupt the drone’s stability.
 Gradually apply pressure to increase or decrease altitude, and aim for smooth and controlled movements to achieve a steady hover.

-See also Best Ways To Add Special Effects To Your Drone Footage
+See also Top Ways To Enhance Your Drone Footage

 Beginners Guide To Drone Altitude Hold